Grace Marguerite Hay Drummond-Hay

 Grace Marguerite, Lady Hay Drummond-Hay (née Lethbridge, 12 September 1895 – 12 February 1946) was a British journalist, who was the first woman to travel around the world by air (in a zeppelin).
-Although she was not an aviator herself at first, she contributed to the glamour of aviation and general knowledge of it, by writing articles about her aerial adventures for US newspapers in the late 1920s and early 1930s.
+She contributed to the glamour of aviation and general knowledge of it by writing articles about her aerial adventures for US newspapers in the late 1920s and early 1930s, and qualified as an aeroplane pilot in 1930.

 Early life

-Grace Lethbridge was the eldest daughter of Sidney Thomas Lethbridge and his wife Grace Emily (née Willis).
+Grace Marguerite Lethbridge was born on 12 September 1895, the eldest daughter of Grace Emily (née Willis) and Sidney Thomas Lethbridge.
 Her father was the managing director of the Spratt's dog and animal food company.
-Her father's sister was dancer Alice Lethbridge.
-She was married in 1920 to Sir Robert Hay Drummond-Hay (1846–1925) at the age of 25, her husband being nearly fifty years older.
+Her paternal aunt was dancer Alice Lethbridge.

+Grace Lethbridge was married in 1920 to Sir Robert Hay Drummond-Hay (1846–1925) at the age of 25, her husband being nearly fifty years older.